Profitbase/Episode-Docs/articles/invision/docs/sqlscripts/howto/sqlscriptservice.md

 `ExecuteScalarByName`

 Executes a SQL Script, specified by its object name, and returns the value in the first column in the first row from the result set.

+> [!NOTE]
-Note that the SQL Script must be configured to return data.
+> The SQL Script must be configured to return data.

 ```csharp
 public T ExecuteScalarByName<T>(string scriptName, Dictionary<string, object> paramValues = null)
 ```